zugebot/LegacyEditor/docs/lce_Decompressed_Chunks.md

 ## 3.1.1 A Grid Index
 - Each grid index in the table is 2 bytes as a `short/int16_t` <span style="color:red"> in little endian format </span>
-- The 4 most significant bits of the read value is the format ID
+- The 4 most significant bits of the parseLayer value is the format ID
 - The following 8 bits is the offset where the grid is stored (multiplied by 4)
 - The formats are as follows: